Governor announces $100,000 grant for a beach at Bay Beach

 "This is an incredible cultural amenity but also an economic driver for greater Green Bay, for Brown County, for the state," Genrich said, "so I think latest numbers, I think we see 3 million visitors a year here at Bay Beach.
 We expect that to grow with a swimmable beach."

 The city bonded $5 million, which will be paid with revenue from the amusement park.
 But the project, which totals $7 million, is still relying on more grants and donations.

 Before leaving office, Schmitt agreed to raise $1 million through a Bring Back the Beach campaign, and he has about $190,000 to go.

 "You're going to be hearing from me in the next could months about the $5,000 that will get your name on this beautiful plaque honoring your legacy and family for years to come," Schmitt pitched.

 The swimming beach was closed in the 1930s because of the water conditions, and cancer-causing PCBs dumped in the Fox River and carried into the bay prevented any hopes of it reopening until an EPA Superfund project cleaned up the sediment.

-We reported last week the city is working on a water-quality monitoring plan for the DNR, explaining how it will ensure the water is safe for swimming and alert swimmers on days when it isn't, in case of algae blooms or E. coli bacteria.
+the city is working on a water-quality monitoring plan for the DNR, explaining how it will ensure the water is safe for swimming and alert swimmers on days when it isn't, in case of algae blooms or E. coli bacteria.

 "This is a great amenity.
 There's a great future for Bay Beach Amusement Park, and this shoreline improvement with the beach, the pier, the boardwalk, the bathhouse and concession stand and additional parking, that will help pave the next 50 years for Bay Beach," city parks director Dan Ditscheit said.